 - There is a high level of discussion, inquiry, rumor or misinformation

-When a situation warrants communication from the school or the division, parents will be contacted either by Connect 5, the division’s rapid notification system, email, or a letter home.
-Alerts will also be made via the division’s social media sites.
+When a situation warrants communication from the school or the division, families will be contacted either by Blackboard (the division’s rapid notification system), email, or a letter home.
+Alerts will also be made via the division's social media sites.

 Please make sure that your child's school has your current phone number and/or email address on record to ensure you receive these communications.